madetech/handbook/guides/process/support/README.md

 Epic Pairs work on larger pieces of work ("epics") that typically take somewhere between half a day and a couple of weeks.
 [Read more on the support epic process](epics.md)

+## Roadmap Prioritisation

+Across the business various people have prioritisation calls with our support customers.
+By the close of play each week, we ensure we've captured customer's latest priorities and have these reflected in the overall roadmap.
+[Read more on the prioritisation process](roadmap_prioritisation.md).

 ## FAQs

 [Support FAQs](faqs.md)